rabanedo/azure-cp2/ansible/README.md

-# Playbook to deploy AKS + WS +ACR (Practical  Case II)
+# Playbook to deploy AKS + WS + ACR (Practical Case II)

 ## Structure

 The playbook has the following structure:

+- playbook_ansible.yml                 Playbook to install ansible-galaxy collection community.general for ansible.
-- playbook.yml                         Playbook to install the necessary dependencies for ansible.
+- playbook_galaxy.yml                  Playbook to install galaxy collections for ansible.
 - playbook_ws_aks.yml                  Playbook to install the webservices, postgres database and sonarqube.

 - environments